-The capital injection was very much necessary as advertising spend had dried up as a result of the financial depression.
+The capital injection was very much necessary as advertising spend had dried up due to the financial depression.
 At the time, Digg had around 75 people on its payroll.

-Furthermore, its traffic had significantly increased (< 40 percent) due to the introduction of a new recommendation engine, which surfaced even more relevant content to users.
-As such, its server cost had risen as well while advertising spend largely flatlined.
+Furthermore, its traffic had significantly increased (< 40 percent) because of the introduction of a new recommendation engine, which surfaced even more relevant content to users.
+As such, server cost had risen as well while advertising spend largely flatlined.